History of the Sega 32X

 In Australia the 32X was announced initially at $399 AUD, the price dropping to $299 and then coming back up to $349 before launch.

-The 32X saw a release in other markets such as Brazil, South Korea and the complex "Asian" region, and with a small handful of special bundles, may have been distributed more widely than the Mega-CD, even if far fewer units were sold.
+The 32X saw a release in other markets such as South America, South Korea and the complex Asian and African region, and with a small handful of special bundles, may have been distributed more widely than the Mega-CD, even if far fewer units were sold.

 Store shelves became littered with unwanted Sega 32X systems, and prices for a new system dropped as low as $19.95 in the US.
 Sega planned to redeem themselves with their last console project from 1994, the Sega Neptune (which would have been a Mega Drive and 32X in one), but by the time a prototype was developed, the Saturn was due for release in the west, and it was presumed unprofitable.